 To limit the risk of migration or breaking the seal, the electrode may be secured.
 The method of fixation, and choice of fixation points, will depend on surgical access and the surgeon's discretion.

-1. Pack completely around the electrode in the cochleostomy or round window with an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.
+Pack completely around the electrode in the cochleostomy with 1 an autograft consisting of strips of fascia or pericranium to ensure there are no gaps in the seal.